owncloud/web/README.md

 - set the redirection URI to `<phoenix-url>/oidc-callback.html`
 - make sure to take note of the **client identifier** value as it will be needed in the Phoenix configuration later on

-### Setting up Phoenix
+#### Setting up Phoenix for ownCloud 10 backend

-In the local Phoenix checkout, copy the `config.json.sample` file to `config.json` and adjust it accordingly:
+In the local Phoenix checkout, copy the `config.json.sample-oc10` file to `config.json` and adjust it accordingly:

 - Set the "server" key to the URL of the ownCloud server including path.
 If the URL contains a path, please also add a **trailing slash** there.
 - Set the "clientId" key to the **client identifier** as copied from the "User Authentication" section before.
 - Adjust "url" and "authUrl" using the ownCloud server URL as prefix for both
 - Optionally adjust "apps" for the list of apps to be loaded.
 These match the app names inside the "apps" folder.

-## Building Phoenix

-- Run `yarn install` to build core
-- Run `yarn install-all` to install dependencies of all apps and core
-- Run `yarn dist` to build all apps configured in `config.json`

 ## Running Phoenix

 - optionally provide custom domain name: `export SERVER_HOST=0.0.0.0:8300`
 - run a webpack dev server `yarn watch` (`yarn watch-all` if you want to watch apps as well)
+- when working on the Phoenix code, webpack will recompile the code automatically

+## Running acceptance tests

+For testing, please refer to the [ownCloud 10 testing section](#running-acceptance-tests-using-ownCloud10-backend)

+## Using OCIS as backend

+### Setting up OCIS services

+- Setup OCIS by cloning the [ocis repository](https://github.com/owncloud/ocis) and following the setup instructions there.
+- Do not start the whole server but run `./bin/ocis --log-level debug $EXTENSION` for all the existing extensions **except the phoenix service**.
+A list of extensions can be found by running `./bin/ocis` without arguments and looking at the "Extensions" section.

+### Setting up ocis-phoenix service

+- Clone the [ocis-phoenix repository](https://github.com/owncloud/ocis-phoenix) and follow the setup instructions there.

+### Setting up Phoenix for OCIS backend

+- Copy "config.json.sample-ocis" to "config.json" and change the URLs according if `localhost` is not suitable.
+- Set the environment variables as follows:
+   - `export PHOENIX_CHECKOUT=...` and specify the path to the local git checkout of the [phoenix repository](https://github.com/owncloud/phoenix)
+   - `export PHOENIX_ASSET_PATH=$PHOENIX_CHECKOUT/dist`
+   - `export PHOENIX_WEB_CONFIG=$PHOENIX_CHECKOUT/phoenix/config.json`
+- Run "ocis-phoenix": `./bin/ocis-phoenix --log-level debug server`

+### Running Phoenix with OCIS

+- in the Phoenix checkout folder, run `yarn watch-all-ocis`
+- open "https://localhost:9200" and accept the certificate.
+- when signing in, use one of the [available test users](https://github.com/owncloud/ocis#quickstart)
+- whenever code changes were made, you need to manually reload the browser page (no hot reload)

+### Running acceptance tests

+For testing, please refer to the [OCIS testing section](#running-acceptance-tests-using-ocis-backend)

 ## Running acceptance tests